int128/goxzst/README.md

 # goxzst [![CircleCI](https://circleci.com/gh/int128/goxzst.svg?style=shield)](https://circleci.com/gh/int128/goxzst)

-This is a command for Go cross build, ZIP archive, SHA digest and template rendering.
+This is a command to make cross build, ZIP archives, SHA digests.

-**Status**: Beta.
-The options may be changed in the future.
+It also renders templates for some manifests such as Homebrew Formula and Krew.

 ## Getting Started

-Install by go get or from [the latest release](https://github.com/int128/goxzst/releases).
+Just go get or download [the latest release](https://github.com/int128/goxzst/releases).

 ```sh
 go get github.com/int128/goxzst
 ```

-To make cross build, zip and sha256:
+To make zip and sha256 files for the default target platforms:

 ```sh
 goxzst -o hello
 ```

-It will create the following files:
+and you will get:

 ```
 dist/hello_darwin_amd64.zip